 - Meaning: “Thank you for your support” or “I’m indebted to you.”

-- Example: You complete a project with a colleague’s assistance.
+- Example: you wrap up a project with a colleague’s assistance.

 - You say: “Osewa ni narimashita.” (“Thank you for your support.”)